typemill/typemill/readme.md

 ## Contribute

+Typemill is still in an early stage and contributions are highly welcome.
+Here are some ideas for non-coder:

+* Find bugs and errors (open a new issue on github for it).
+* Improve the documentation.
+* Describe some missing features and explain, why they are important for other users.

-If you want to contribute to TYPEMILL, please fork this GitHub repository first.
-Then make your changes and create a pull request.
-I will review all request as soon as possible.
+Some ideas for devs (please fork this repository make your changes and create a pull request):

+* Fix a bug.
+* Create a nice theme.
+* Create a new plugin.
+* Improve the CSS-code with BEM and make it modular.
+* Rebuild the theme with css-grid.
+* Improve accessibility of html and css.
+* Help to establish autotests with selenium or cypress.
+* Write unit-tests.

 For hints, questions, problems and support, please open up a new issue on GitHub.

 ## Licence

 TYPEMILL is published under MIT licence.
+Please check the licence of the included libraries, too.